 Bernadette Vangool, Saskatchewan Perennial Society

-This column is provided courtesy of the Saskatchewan Perennial Society (SPS; email@example.com ).
-Check out our website (www.saskperennial.ca) or Facebook page (www.facebook.com/saskperennial).
+This column is provided courtesy of the Saskatchewan Perennial Society (SPS; firstname.lastname@example.org).
+Check our website (www.saskperennial.ca) or Facebook page (www.facebook.com/saskperennial) for a list of upcoming gardening events.